Sergio Vergara (Chilean footballer)

-Sergio Andrés Vergara Páez (born April 25, 1994) is a Chilean professional footballer who plays as a forward for Unión San Felipe.
+Sergio Andrés Vergara Páez (born April 25, 1994) is a Chilean professional footballer who plays as a forward for San Luis de Quillota.

 Career

 In July 2023, he left Curicó Unido and joined Cobreloa on loan from Atlético Morelia.

 After ending his contract with Mexican club Atlético Morelia, Vergara returned to Chile and joined Rangers in the second half of 2024.
 The next year, he switched to Unión San Felipe.

+Vergara signed with San Luis de Quillota for the 2026 season.